 SOLID WOOD FLOORING ACCLIMATISATION

-When considering Reclaimed Pitch Pine floorboards or wide oak floorboards for your home don’t forget the importance of Acclimatising all timber flooring before installing.
+When installing a natural wood floor in your home don’t forget the importance of Acclimatising all timber flooring beforehand.
 This is to allow the moisture content of the wood to adjust to “normal

-Basements and indeed all rooms with a solid wood floor need proper ventilation.
+- Basements and indeed all rooms with a solid wood floor need proper ventilation.

-A Polyethylene moisture barrier of suitable thickness must be used in any project where the foundation lies underneath the wood floor.
+- A Polyethylene moisture barrier of suitable thickness must be used in any project where the foundation lies underneath the wood floor.

 By following these steps your floor will remain perfectly flat for years to come.